AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 - `height`: The height of the output in pixels.
 Min 384, max 768, steps in 32.
 - `prompt 1`: Prompt to start the interpolation from.
 - `prompt 2`: Prompt to interpolate to.
+- `resample_prior`: Whether or not to re-use the previous image when making the next image.
+Default `True`.
 - `sampler`: Which sampler to use when creating the image.
 Some samplers, such as `euler`, may require fewer steps to get good results, while others can have [a dramatic effect](https://i.redd.it/uy2fp799wmj91.jpg) on image generation itself.
 Defaults to `k_lms`.
 - `scale`: Conditioning scale for prompt (1.0 to 50.0).
 This is how strongly the prompt conditions the image.
 Very high scales may induce a saturation like effect.
 Default 7.5.
 - `seed`: Deterministic seed integer used to generate your images.
 The seed defines the noise that will be used to generate your image, and will cause reproducible results when reusing seeds.
 Default random integer.